AdamGuidarini/MediTrak/README.md

 ### GitHub

 The latest releases can be found here: [releases](https://github.com/AdamGuidarini/MediTrak/releases).
-You may need to enable downloading apps from unkown sources to install it.
+You may need to enable downloading apps from unknown sources to install it.

 ### F-Droid

-Thanks to [IzzySoft](https://github.com/IzzySoft), this app is available on [IzzyOnDroid](https://apt.izzysoft.de/fdroid/) F-Droid [here](https://apt.izzysoft.de/fdroid/index/apk/projects.medicationtracker/).
+Thanks to [IzzySoft](https://github.com/IzzySoft), this app is available in the [IzzyOnDroid](https://apt.izzysoft.de/fdroid/) F-Droid repository [here](https://apt.izzysoft.de/fdroid/index/apk/projects.medicationtracker/).

 ##### Adding the repository to the F-Droid App